Warreign/wave-simulation/README.md

 Implementation of the wave simulation algorithm described in https://dl.acm.org/doi/10.1145/3197517.3201336

 Used technologies:
-- C++ for calculations
+- C++ for the application
-- OpenGL API for visualization
+- OpenGL for rendering and calculations

 ![Circular waves](screenshots/screenshot2.png?raw=true)